I've lived in Arizona for 70 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

-Sedona, in northern Arizona, at the southern end of Oak Creek Canyon, has been voted by readers of USA Today and other magazines as one of America's most beautiful cities.
-Sedona's giant red rock and limestone formations with green junipers and cacti, Oak Creek which flows all year through groves of massive cottonwood trees, all set against an intense blue sky.
-The four seasons are present, with a dusting of snow in the winter, and most days are sunny.
+Sedona is in northern Arizona—at the southern end of Oak Creek Canyon—and has been voted by readers of USA Today and other magazines as one of America's most beautiful cities.
+Sedona's landscape is breathtaking.
+It has giant red rock and limestone formations with green junipers and cacti, Oak Creek (which flows all year through groves of massive cottonwood trees), and this is all set against an intense blue sky.
+The four seasons are present, with a dusting of snow in the winter, though most days are sunny.

 Sedona is visited by about four million tourists each year.
 But "What is it like to live in Sedona?" is a question that I've been asked frequently.

-Sedona transitioned itself from truck farming vegetables, apple and peach orchards, and cattle ranching into a destination for many western films such as Call of the Cayon and Angel and the Badman.
-As western films became less popular, Sedona began another life as an art colony, and then Sedona became a a well known tourist destination.
-That's not to suggest that growing vegetables and fruit has disappeared from the area, because during the summer, Sedona boasts two Farmer's Markets.
+Sedona transitioned itself from truck farming vegetables, apple and peach orchards, and cattle ranching into a destination for many western films such as Call of the Canyon and Angel and the Badman.
+As western films became less popular, Sedona began another life as an art colony, and then Sedona became a well-known tourist destination.
+That's not to suggest that growing vegetables and fruit has disappeared from the area because, during the summer, Sedona boasts two Farmer's Markets.
 Just south of Sedona, in the Verde Valley, there is still some cattle ranching.
-Also, smaller scale independent films continue to be filmed in Sedona and the surrounding Verde Valley, and often the red rock formations in Sedona can be spotted in auto and other commercials.
+Also, smaller-scale independent films continue to be filmed in Sedona and the surrounding Verde Valley, and often the red rock formations in Sedona can be spotted in auto and other commercials.
 However, Sedona's economy depends heavily upon tourists.

-The Sedona Public Library is fairly unique in the fact that the land for the library was donated by two citizens of Sedona, and donations from 2,287 businesses, organizations, and individuals raised $2.4 million to the library's building fund.
+The Sedona Public Library is fairly unique in the fact that the land for the library was donated by two citizens of Sedona, and donations from 2,287 businesses, organizations, and individuals raised $2.4 million for the library's building fund.
 According to a recent article in the Sedona Red Rocks News by head librarian Virginia Volkman, it was Barry Goldwater who gave a moving dedication speech at the dedication ceremony on our main library in 1994.
-Another small branch library has been added to the system, and the system is top drawer.
+Another small branch library in the Village of Oak Creek has been added to the system, and the system is top drawer.
 The community rooms at the main branch remain in continuous use.

 There are three main and very distinct sections of Sedona.